Universal Core

-Universal Core (or UCore) was a U.S. government project to facilitate sharing of intelligence and related digital content across U.S. government systems.
-In a memorandum signed on 28 March 2013, the DoD Chief Information Officer (CIO) announced that DoD will adopt the National Information Exchange Model (NIEM) as the basis for its data exchange strategy in coordination with the NIEM Program Management Office (PMO).
+Universal Core (UCore) was a U.S. Government project to facilitate sharing of intelligence and related digital content across U.S. government systems.
+In a memorandum signed on 28 March 2013, the Department of Defense (DoD) Chief Information Officer (CIO) announced that DoD will adopt the National Information Exchange Model (NIEM) as the basis for its data exchange strategy in coordination with the NIEM Program Management Office (PMO).
 This DoD transition to NIEM will incorporate the ongoing efforts of DoD Universal Core (UCore) and Command and Control (C2) Core, effectively ending new development on these DoD data exchange models.

 The information in this article is provided for reference and background information only.

 History

 Universal Core is an XML-based information exchange specification and implementation profile which provides a framework for sharing the most commonly used data concepts of Who, What, When, and Where.
 The purpose of UCore is to improve information sharing by defining and exchanging a small number of important, universally understandable concepts between data-sharing communities, without requiring complex mediations.
 The specification is modeled with an extensible XML schema, a taxonomy of high-level entities and events to categorize the concept of What, and supporting documentation and extension strategies.
 The final released version is v3.0.

 A key objective in creating UCore was to keep it simple, easy to explain, and easy to implement.
 UCore supports the National Information Sharing Strategy, a post-9/11 initiative.
 UCore is designed to permit "definable levels of interoperability" across user communities.
 To facilitate adoption, UCore looks to Communities of Interest, or knowledge domains, to encourage adoption of common vocabularies.
 UCore is not expected to replace complex data sharing within highly developed domains.

 UCore traces its roots to several predecessor initiatives: